 Home » Marie Delly, 34: Vanished After Leaving Job At Wal-Mart In 2010

 The person of interest connected to the missing person case involving Marie Delly is in prison, but she has yet to be located.
-Marie worked at Wal-Mart in Naples, Florida, back in 2010, a job that she held for five years.
-Her supervisors reportedly described her as a responsible and reliable person, and that was a sentiment held by many who knew the 34-year-old mother of four.
+Marie worked at Walmart in Naples, Florida, back in 2010, a job that she held for five years.
+Her supervisors reportedly described her as a responsible and reliable person, a sentiment held by many who knew the 34-year-old mother of four.

 The marriage between Marie and Dareus was said to be a volatile one.
 It is reported that she spoke of being physically abused by her husband, and her family told authorities that their arguments were frequent.
 The weekend before Marie went missing, she and Dareus allegedly got into one of their fights, but he reportedly denied the accusations of violence.

 Marie’s Son Says Her Husband Abandoned The Family